Confusing Words Clarified: Group I; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 2. To copy another person's behavior, sound, appearance, etc.; to follow the example of; to take as one's model; and to impersonate or to mimic: Jerome is very good at trying to imitate his father's voice.

-2. The most private or personal relationship or being closely acquainted or associated; very familiar: Karin and Karl have an intimate friendship with their neighbors.
+2. Referring to the most private or personal relationship or to the situation of being closely acquainted or associated; very familiar: Karin and Karl have an intimate friendship with their neighbors.

 2. To make known subtly and indirectly; to hint: During the conversation, Christy tried to intimate that she was not happy with her job.